Network Instrumentation

 http.method | HTTP method | "GET", "POST" | ✅ Yes |

-http.url | Normalized request URL.
-See URL Normalization for details on how URLs are normalized. | "https://api.example.com/users/[redacted]" | ✅ Yes |
+http.url | Full request URL | "https://api.example.com/users/123" | ✅ Yes |

 http.request.type | Request type | "xmlhttprequest" (all requests, including fetch and Axios) | ✅ Yes |